jrncarlock/jrncarlock.github.io/index.md

 ## About

-I am a researcher interested in the study of nature and society from the perspective of complexity science with focus on spatial networks, social dynamics, corruption and violence.
+I am a researcher interested in the study of nature and society from the perspective of complexity science with focus on _spatial networks, social dynamics, corruption_ and _violence_.
 Currently, I'm a _postdoctoral researcher_ in the [Department of Complex Systems](https://www.fisica.unam.mx/organizacion/personal.php?id=721&lang=en) at the Institute of Physics of the National Autonomous University of Mexico (UNAM).

 <!--
 ## Contact information